-The Wells Facility Term Loan A is subject to a prepayment premium of 1.0% if voluntarily repaid in whole or in part prior to November 1, 2014.
+As of December 26, 2013, the Wells Facility Term Loan A is subject to a prepayment premium of 1.0% if voluntarily repaid in whole or in part prior to November 1, 2014.

 GCI Facility

 The GCI Facility requires quarterly repayments of \$200 thousand, which commenced on September 30, 2013, with the remainder due and payable at maturity.